cotrin8672/SophisticatedMAS/README.md

 # SophisticatedMAS

-An addon mod for **Mine and Slash** and **Sophisticated Backpacks** that adds automatic gear salvaging directly in your backpack!
+An addon mod for **Mine and Slash** and **Sophisticated Backpacks** that adds automatic gear salvaging and gem compacting directly in your backpack!

 ## What does this mod do?

-This mod adds the **Auto Salvage Upgrade** for Sophisticated Backpacks.
-When installed in your backpack, it automatically salvages Mine and Slash gear items based on your salvage settings - no more manual trips to the salvaging station!
+This mod adds two upgrades for Sophisticated Backpacks:

+- **Auto Salvage Upgrade**: Automatically salvages Mine and Slash gear items based on your salvage settings
+- **Gem Compacting Upgrade**: Automatically compacts three lower-tier gems into one higher-tier gem

 ## Features

 - 🔄 **Automatic Salvaging**: Gear items are automatically salvaged when they enter your backpack
+- 💎 **Gem Compacting**: Three lower-tier gems are automatically compacted into one higher-tier gem
 - ⚙️ **Respects Your Settings**: Uses your Mine and Slash auto-salvage configuration (rarity, type, etc.)
-- 📦 **Convenient Storage**: Salvage materials go straight into your backpack
+- 📦 **Convenient Storage**: Salvage materials and compacted gems go straight into your backpack

 ## How to Use

+### Auto Salvage Upgrade

 1. **Craft the Auto Salvage Upgrade**
     - Check your in-game recipe viewer (JEI/REI) for the recipe